-Level I Prerequisites: MTH 197 and MTH 293 with minimum grade of "C" 60 lecture, O lab, O clinical, O other, 60 total contact hours
+Level I Prerequisites: MTH 197 and MTH 293 minimum grade "C" 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours

 This is a first college course in elementary differential equations.
 Topics include techniques for solving ordinary differential equations of order one, techniques for solving linear equations, applications, the Laplace transform, and solving linear systems of equations using eigenvalues.
-To confirm transfer equivalency, consult a counselor or check the web page of the college to which you are transferring.
+To confirm transfer equivalency, consult a counselor or check the Web page of the college to which you are transferring.
 A graphing calculator is required for this course.
 See the time schedule for current brand and model.